greay/gunpowder/readme.md

 # Gunpowder

-Gunpowder is a behavior-driven development tool for Unity3D that allows you to make the best games, like ever.
+Gunpowder is a behaviour-driven development tool for Unity3D that allows you to make the best games, like ever.

 ## Pivotal Tracker Project